 Pancake on a stick

 What made me shake my head in dismay is the fact that this poem, at least the first two lines (not to mention the effect of the third line), is actually by Rolf Nelson, of Dallas, Texas.
-At least I think so, and I believe he wrote it around 2006 or 2007.
+At least I think so, and I believe he wrote it around 2006.
 It has become an Internet meme:

 Haikus are easy